-If you work from home, you probably know how good it is to have a dedicated work area – a place to stay focussed away from the everyday household distractions.
+If you work from home, you probably know how good it is to have a dedicated studio – a place to stay focused away from the everyday household distractions.
 In this album, there are three very different studios.
-The first is for a writer, the second for a sculptor and the third, as a memorial to an artist wife.
+The first is for a writer, the second for a sculptor and the third, is as a memorial to an artist wife.

 Writer’s Studio Upper New York State – Cooper Joseph Studio

 This first example is designed as a one-person work and relaxation space: